-Whether you are looking for competitive tournaments, organized doubles leagues, private lessons, junior summer camps, or weekly clinics, tennis clubs across Buffalo, Rochester, Syracuse, Albany, the Hudson Valley, and Binghamton provide year-round programming for juniors, adults, and seniors at every skill level — with extensive indoor facilities to keep play active through New York winters.
+Whether you are looking for competitive tournaments, organized doubles leagues, private lessons, junior summer camps or weekly clinics, clubs from the public courts of New York City to the country clubs of Long Island and Westchester and the active communities upstate offer year-round programming for juniors, adults and seniors at every level — backed by an extensive indoor network that keeps play going through New York winters.

 New York Tennis Communities